The 3 golden rules for handling drunk patients

 The next time you're in this situation, take a deep breath and remember these key points:

-5) Because of (1), make sure there are no medical conditions that might be mimicking that drunken state.
+2. Make sure the patient is actually drunk.
+Be sure to check that there are no medical conditions that might be mimicking a drunken state.

 3. Use physical restraints.
 They are important, for your protection as well as that of the drunk patient.
 If you use them, make sure the patient's airway is protected.
 And keep yourself clean.
 Suction, emesis bag, and staying alert will help keep any vomit contained.